-- Have a letter of agreement or contract in place BEFORE work is started.
-Have something in writing that explains the scope of work you will be doing, start and end times of the job, how much you’ll be paid for the job, and the method of payment.
+- Get a letter of agreement or contract in place BEFORE work is started.
+It is important to get something in writing that explains the scope of work you will be doing, start and end times of the job, how much you’ll be paid for the job, and the method of payment.

 Finally, be wary of multiple postings that contain the same language or any type of broken or grammatically incorrect wording.
 Misspellings, lack of details about the job, and anything about the job that seems suspicious should be a red flag to you.